scarych/aom/readme.eng.md

 import getFileInfo from "get-file-info";
 import fs from "fs";

-@Use(FileInfo.Init) // перед всеми методами узла выполняется прослойка `FileInfo.Init`
-class FileInfo {
+@Use(FileInfo.Init) // before all node methods, the `FileInfo.Init` middleware is executed class FileInfo {
-  filename: string; // полное имя файла
+  filename: string; // full filename
-  info: any; // информация о файле
+  info: any; // file info

   @Get()
   static Index(@Ctx() ctx, @This() _this: FileInfo) {
-    // установим тип возвращаемого контента согласно mime-type файла ctx.set("Content-Type", _this.info.type);
+    // set the content type according to the mime-type of the file ctx.set("Content-Type", _this.info.type);
     return fs.readFileSync(_this.filename);
   }